1.4.41 Safeguarding Children who Move Across Local Authority Boundaries / Abroad

 Particular care and attention must be paid where the family has a history of moving between areas and the timing of their moves appears to suggest that they are seeking to avoid the child protection process.

-If children and families about whom there are concerns move and cannot be contacted, this in itself will heighten such concerns and lead professionals to consider that the children are likely to suffer Significant Harm.
+If children and families about whom there are concerns move and cannot be contacted, this in itself will heighten such concerns and lead practitioners to consider that the children are likely to suffer Significant Harm.

 In such circumstances the agencies involved must share information with one another so that every effort is made to locate the child/children.
 The responsibility for the family will remain with the local authority for the area of the child's last known address.
 If the child still cannot be located, the Children and Families who go Missing Procedure should also be followed.